MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/README.md

 ```
 ## Conclusion
 The **`CommentCard`** component serves as a versatile and adaptive solution for rendering user comments within a React application.
 Its primary purpose is to manage and display comments efficiently while handling various states and feature configurations.
-By integrating with `DeprecatedCommentCard` and `CommentCardRedesigned`, it ensures compatibility with both legacy and modern UI designs, delivering a consistent and user-friendly experience.
+By integrating with `CommentCardDeprecated` and `CommentCardRedesigned`, it ensures compatibility with both legacy and modern UI designs, delivering a consistent and user-friendly experience.
 This component is essential for applications transitioning between design systems, maintaining functionality and aesthetics across different versions.